 The House elects a Speaker and a Deputy Speaker from among its members.
 The Speaker and in his absence, the Deputy Speaker presides over the sessions of the Lok Sabha.

 The Lok Sabha is elected for a period of 5 years.
-However the Lok Sabha may extend its own life by an act of the Parliament, not exceeding one year at a time, when a national emergency under Art.
-352 are in operation.
+However, the Lok Sabha may extend its own life by an act of the Parliament, not exceeding one year at a time, when a national emergency under Article 352 are in operation.
 In any case, such extension cannot continue beyond six months after the emergency is lifted.

 Composition of the Council of States (Rajya Sabha)

 The council of states, known in Hindi as the Rajya Sabha, is the Upper Chamber of the Indian Parliament.
 It is composed of not more than 250 members.
 Of the 250 members, 238 are indirectly elected the legislative assemblies of the states and union territories.
 12 members are nominated by the President from among Indians of exceptional achievements in literature, science, arts, etc. The members of the Rajya Sabha are elected by the state legislative assemblies on the basis of proportional representation by means of single transferable votes.